 How to convert RGB to CMYK

-When we're working on images at our computers, we are looking at the RGB (red green blue) colour space.
-In RGB we have access to many more colours than we do when we're going to output for print.
-When we're printing our images, we have access to cyan, magenta, yellow and black (CMYK, where the 'K' stands for 'key').
+When you're working on images at our computers, you are looking at the RGB (red green blue) colour space.
+In RGB you have access to many more colours than you do when you're going to output for print.
+When you're printing your images, you have access to cyan, magenta, yellow and black (CMYK, where the 'K' stands for 'key').

 When you start off with a document that's in RGB mode and you convert to CMYK, you're definitely going to lose some of the colours and some of the vividness inside that image.
 The reason that this happens is because the RGB colour space has many more colours than CMYK.
 One way to avoid this is by using Photoshop's native colour management system.

-Let's take a look at what happens when we convert an RGB image to CMYK for print.
+Let's take a look at what happens when you convert an RGB image to CMYK for print.

 01. Find your image mode